4 Types of Mobile Medical Units

 Well, a person will bring their drug to an overdose prevention van to consume.

-The drug is injected, snorted, inhaled, or consumed as pills and trained staff (either nursing staff, social workers, or peer and community workers) will monitor the person and be available to provide medical help if there is an accidental overdose.
+The drug is injected, snorted, inhaled, or consumed as pills, and trained staff (either nursing staff, social workers, or peer and community workers) will monitor the person and be available to provide medical help if there is an accidental overdose.

 Who is using it right now?